-It mightn’t seem like the typical road trip, but for some Australians, crossing the Nullarbor is a summertime tradition.
+It mightn’t seem like a typical road trip, but for some Australians, crossing the Nullarbor is a summertime tradition.

 Four days (at least).
 Three time zones.
 The longest stretch of dead straight road – 1675 kilometres – anywhere in the world… straight across the Nullarboring Plain (as my ten-year-old son calls it).